-Comment: Albiro rates its six most important suppliers in an annual management review according to criteria such as price, quality and sustainability.
-For social sustainability, a maximum of 5 out of 75 points can be scored, another 5 points for environmental sustainability.
+Comment: Albiro rates its suppliers in an annual management review according to criteria such as price, quality and sustainability.
+For social and environmental sustainability a summary of performance is included.
 In a separate assessment, suppliers are rated based on their compliance with the eight labour standards based on audit results.
 These assessments are only discussed with the suppliers when they are not performing well enough.